djmitch44/SpadesGame/docs/srs_template.md

 #### 3.2.2 Stimulus/Response Sequences

-the user will simply press teh crad they will like to play
+the user will simply press the card they will like to play

 #### 3.2.3 Functional Requirements